Chiang Mai for Digital Nomads: The Definitive Guide 2022

 The Break Room, by Chiang Mai Digital Nomads: A Facebook group for digital nomads to discuss food, accommodation, and other important livelihood stuff.

 Chiang Mai Happy Hour Nomads: It is for new digital nomads in Chiang Mai.
-Join in for drinks or making new friends.
+Join in for drinks or make new friends.
 Just keep an eye on weekly meetups.

 Digital Banking in Thailand